Overview of exchange

 • The Global Exchange Market (GEM), an exchange regulated market and multilateral trading facility.

-This summary relates only to Euronext Dublin (previously the MSM), which is Euronext Dublin's flagship market for larger, more established companies.
+This summary relates only to Euronext Dublin, which is Euronext Dublin's flagship market for larger, more established companies.
 Euronext Dublin was established in 1793 and is home to Ireland's largest and best known companies.
 The regulatory framework associated with listing on Euronext Dublin is balanced and comprises globally respected standards of regulation and corporate governance.
 As a result, a listing on Euronext Dublin demonstrates a commitment to high standards and provides companies with the means to access capital from the widest set of investors.

 Advantages for a company listing on Euronext Dublin include: